 When a proposal is accepted for funding, the SRF will prepare a written agreement that details the responsibilities of both the Scholar and the SRF.
 Grant funds awarded will be disbursed at the start of the two-year grant period beginning January 1, 2023.

 : Dissertation Scholars are expected to provide the following deliverables: periodic update reports, an executive summary of the research findings, a copy of the dissertation, and documentation of the expenses incurred.
 All Scholars are expected to participate in the SRF Dissertation Scholars Workshop at the 2023 SMS Annual Conference and the SRF Scholars Session at the 2024 SMS Annual Conference.
 Scholars participating in these activities will receive Annual Conference registration fee waivers.

 Proposals are to be submitted through the online submission system.
 All proposal materials must be in English.
 A submission consists of the following:

 Grant recipients will retain the copyrights to all materials prepared in connection with the funded project.
 However, it is expected that the SRF will be granted an irrevocable, royalty-free license in perpetuity to use such materials for non-commercial purposes furthering the mission of the SRF.
 The SRF requires that any publication of the resulting research in articles or other forms includes an acknowledgment that the research was funded in part by the SRF of the Strategic Management Society.

-The SRF online submission system will open in August 2021.
-The submission deadline is October 1, 2021.
-Notification of SRF Dissertation Scholar Awards will be made by January 1, 2022.
+The SRF submission deadline is October 1, 2022.
+Notification of SRF Will Mitchell Dissertation Scholar Awards will be made by January 1, 2023.
 Submissions will be reviewed using the following criteria: